If you’ve lost hand function after a spinal cord injury, learning how to use tenodesis grasp can help you become more independent.

 Tenodesis may not be ideal for all spinal cord injury patients, primarily because some upper extremity function is necessary to move the wrists.
 Similarly, those who have unaffected hand functions will not need to use tenodesis at all.

-Generally, those with C6 or C7 spinal cord injuries can benefit most from tenodesis grasp because they can control their wrist movements and have limited finger control.
+Generally, those with C6 or C7 spinal cord injuries can benefit most from tenodesis grasp because they can control their wrist movements, but have limited finger control.
 The biomechanical pulling allows individuals to grab and release items despite having limited or no control over their hands.

 Tenodesis grip can help SCI patients perform everyday activities such as brushing their teeth, using silverware, and turning doorknobs.